 How To Make A Big Decision Without Regret

-Every day we have decisions to make — what to wear, what to eat, how to spend our time.
+Every day we have to make decisions — what to wear, what to eat, how to spend our time.

-Some decisions are no-brainers.
+Sometimes making decisions are no-brainers.
 You make your choice, and even if it's not the best decision, the potential consequences are rarely worth breaking a sweat.

-Then there are the BIG decisions.
+Then there are times you have to make hard decisions.

 - Should I move?